Murithijoshua/Murithijoshua/README.md

 ## <div id="header" align="center"> Welcome To my World

    My name is Joshua Murithi.
-I am a Python | Javascript | Go-lang Software Developer.My interests tend to revolve in named Technologies i.e Machine learning, Data science, Web dev and Writing scripts that make our live easier and lazier😄
+I am a Python | Javascript | Go-lang Software Developer.My interests tend to revolve in named Technologies i.e Machine learning, Data science, Web dev and Writing scripts that make our lives easier and lazier😄

    A nomad at heart,Ever learning and loves to try new technologies.
 </div>